Best Survival Gear in 2023 (September Reviews)

 WHY WE LIKE IT: There’s nothing worse than being caught out in the wilds, with no shelter and no place to hide away from inclement weather.
 This useful tube tent is waterproof and windproof, offering safe, dry shelter for up to 2 people at a time.

 Sometimes, while outdoors, it’s necessary to have a temporary shelter option, whether it’s to stay dry and get out of the rain, or to get warm in cold climates.
 That’s precisely what this tube tent offers.
 Bear in mind, it’s not meant to be a long-term camping tent or shelter, but merely one for quick refuge.
 It’s easy to set up and only takes minutes, thanks to the included paracord.
 The material is similar to a heat blanket, and it’s weatherproof, so it will keep the body dry and warm in extreme conditions.
+If you’re going to be in extreme conditions regularly, you may want to check out our guide to the best emergency blanket.

 It’s ultra-lightweight so it won’t bog you down during treks, and it compacts nicely into a carrying bag.
 Moreover, it comes with the 550lb nylon paracord, which can be used for other things too, like securing gear.
 A bonus emergency whistle is also included, but it’s unnecessary since most resourceful trekkers likely already have one in their camping or outdoor equipment set.
-You might also find our guide to the best emergency blanket helpful.

 Award: BEST ILLUMINATION